birmoscow/homework_MSU/README.md

-The first academic job at the university
+The first academic task at the university